 the Village of East Syracuse in an attempt to raise $1,000.
 The drive for funds turned out to be a

 success and the East Syracuse Free Library opened its doors on February 9, 1924.
-With the
+With the help of

-be exchanged as often as desired.
+often as desired.

 The first home of the library was the village office in the old fire barn.
-The village clerk had his
+The village clerk had his desk

-month.
-The library was open 12 hours a week.
+was open 12 hours a week.

 In 1924 a Provisional Charter was received from the State Board of Regents followed a few years